khaleel-git/Disk-CPU-and-RAM-Monitor/README.md

 ## How to Use

-1. Clone this repository to your local machine.
+1. Clone this repository to your local machine.```git clone https://github.com/khaleel-git/Disk-CPU-and-RAM-Monitor.git```

 2. Install the required dependencies:
    ```